wso2/docs-choreo-dev/en/docs/integrations/integration-concepts.md

  - **Salesforce**: To trigger an integration based on topics in a Salesforce account.

 ## API Call
-An API call in Choreo allows you to connect to and interact with an external service through your integration.
+An API call in Choreo integrations allows you to connect to and interact with an external service through your integration.
 You can use an API call to interact with generic protocol-based APIs and application-specific APIs.

 Following are the connections you can use to interact with generic protocol-based APIs: